If you want to know how to use creatine most effectively for muscle growth, then you need to read this article.

 So to sum the article up, here are they key takeaways:

-- Creatine monohydrate is the most effective (and cheapest) form of creatine, so stick with that.
+- Monohydrate is the most effective (and cheapest) form of creatine, so stick with that.

 - Take it with adequate protein and carbs and ideally post-workout.